Picture that paints a thousand words

 Toys and beds: It’s easy to spend a fortune on dog toys.
 One friend gave me a great piece of advice: buy children’s toys from a charity shop, wash them, remove any choke hazards, and you’ve got a new toy at a snip of the price.
 Yella doesn’t really much care for playing with toys, but she loves to play tug and, for that, her “toy” of choice is the leg of an old pair of tracksuit trousers…

 Dog beds can be equally expensive.
-I bought a cheap child’s bean bag chair from Amazon (cost about a tenner), cover it with a £2 washable fleece from Ikea and she’s sorted.
+I bought a cheap child’s bean bag chair from Amazon (cost about a tenner), covered it with a £2 washable fleece from Ikea and she was sorted.
 In fact, Yella and Nancy the cat have a bean bag chair bed each and Yella likes to spend her time between both of them.

 Winter extras: I’ve found winter to be a more accessory-heavy time as a dog owner, a constant battle against the mud and wet.
 Early on I discovered Equafleece coats (above).
 They’re not cheap but they keep Yella warm, wick away moisture from her body and keep off the worse of the mud – plus she looks darn cute in it!
 She also has a stash of microfibre towels, which are great for towelling her down because they dry really quickly so there aren’t wet dog towels hanging around the house.
 A pack of (cheap) wet wipes by the front door also help to get muck off her paws when we’re back from a walk.